 Part 3 - Wives, Submit to Your Husbands

-Christians have little trouble accepting the broader teaching of the biblical narrative, but when it comes to applying it specifically, we often find tension in the details.
-Ephesians is a good example of this, where some use the narrative about submission and headship in marriage to manipulate women into positions below men.
+Christians have little trouble accepting the broader teaching of the biblical story, but when it comes to applying it specifically, we often find tension in the details.
+Ephesians is a good example of this, where some use Paul’s teaching about submission and headship in marriage to manipulate women into subjugated positions below men.
 Others interpret the passage so liberally that the importance of submission and headship is lost entirely.
 One difficulty with Paul’s letters is that we only have one side of a conversation.
-We don’t have the questions he was asked and little context to help with understanding.
-I can't entirely agree with a literal application in this instance, and we need to be clear about what Paul meant in utilizing the word “head”.
-However, I believe the narrative contains the truth, but it’s been misconstrued to the point of being completely rejected.
+We don’t have the questions he was asked, and little context to help with understanding.
+I can't entirely agree with a literal application in this instance, and we need to be clear about what Paul meant in utilising the word “head”.
+However, I believe the narrative does contain the truth, but it’s been tortured to the point of being completely rejected.

 Eph 5:22-24 “Wives, submit to your husbands as to the Lord.
 For the husband is the head of the wife as Christ is the head of the church, his body, of which he is the Saviour.
 Now, as the church submits to Christ, so also wives should submit to their husbands in everything.”

 I don’t want this commentary to be side-tracked by the controversy surrounding “headship” because I’ll expand on this in the final commentary.
-The foundational precept in the Ephesians narrative is love and respect.
-God wants two people to have a loving and respectful relationship, where both parties are prepared to lay aside their own needs for the well-being and betterment of the other.
+The focus of teaching in the Ephesians narrative is love and respect.
+God wants two people to have a loving and respectful relationship, where both are prepared to lay aside their own needs for the other.

-Unfortunately, the Bible doesn’t supply a complete list of details like a manual for living; it talks extensively about how we should treat each other but provides little detail about the changing social attitudes we might face today.
-Even in the Church, we find little considered response, to the subject of relational breakdown.
+Unfortunately, the Bible doesn’t outline a list of details like a manual for living; it talks extensively about how we should treat each other, but little about navigating the changing social attitudes we face today.
+Even in the Church, we find little considered response to the subject of relational breakdown.
 One Pastoral visit and it’s all done and dusted!!
 The Bible suggests that Christ is the cornerstone and love and respect form the basis of all relational endeavours.
 It’s about what we do for, and how we serve others, rather than what we receive ourselves.
 This is a sad testimony in light of marriage problems today.

-What does it mean for a woman to, “Respect her husband”?
-As I previously suggested, I do not believe that women instinctively respect their husbands because the active verb “phobeo”, “to hold in reverence and awe” is implicitly submissive, and therefore a decision of the will, not an underlying predisposition.
-Respect is a decision of the will and that choice is an act of submission.
-A wife can love her husband but convey disrespect in her words and actions.
-The point to consider here is that it’s not about what the wife thinks she is saying, it’s whether her husband feels respected by the words and actions he’s subjected to.
+What does it mean for a woman to “Respect her husband”?
+As I previously suggested, I do not believe that women instinctively respect their husbands because the active verb “phobeo”, “to hold in reverence and awe”, is implicitly submissive, and therefore a decision of the will, not an underlying predisposition.
+A wife can love her husband but convey disrespect in the way she speaks to him.
+The point to consider here is that it’s not about what the wife thinks she is saying; it’s whether a husband feels respected by the words and actions he’s subjected to.

 For a husband, feeling respected is like feeling loved.
-In most cases, it’s the words a wife uses and how she speaks and acts, toward him.
 Do the words convey reverence and awe if you like (phobeo), and build him up as a husband?
 Are they words that lift him as the hunter-gatherer, protector, and provider for the marriage relationship?
 This may come across as something sloppy and pandering to an emotionally deficient Neanderthal, but it remains a vital ingredient that makes a man feel important, needed, and respected.
 This act of submission, through respect, causes a man to feel loved.
 Acts of submission are not always easy, because choosing to deny one’s feelings can be very difficult when there’s miscommunication and emotional tension.
-Sometimes husbands and wives want different things, and someone has to give way.
-Here the Christian principle is tested, and the will has a choice to make, (Phil 2:1-8).
+Sometimes husbands and wives want different things, and someone has to give way; however, there is no biblical support for a response suggesting that, in the case of unresolved issues, the husband makes the final decision.
+Here, the Christian principle is tested, and the will has a choice to make (Phil 2:1-8).

 Previous